cinar/checker/README.md

 func main() {
 	err := checker.IsASCII("Checker")
 	if err != nil {
-		// Send the mistakes back to the user
+		// Send the errors back to the user
 	}
 }
 ```